xuesongwang/Contrastive-Functional-Connectivity-Graph-Learning/readme.md

 )
 ```

-The best result we have achieved is shown as the following.
+The best results we have achieved are shown as follows.

-ADHD200 (You can obtain the result by loading the 'CGL_best_encoder.pth' and 'DGC_best_classifier.pth' from saved_model.)
+ADHD200 (You can obtain the result by loading the 'CGL_best_encoder.pth' and 'DGC_best_classifier.pth' from the folder saved_model/)
 ```
          accuracy  sensitivity  specificity       auc PK       0.792453     0.608696     0.933333  0.844928